0xArnau/transsectes_app/private.md

 ## Google Maps- iOS

-- Create the file `ios/Common.xcconfig` and add the following code:
+- Create the file `ios/Release.xcconfig` and `ios/Debug.xcconfig` and add the following code:

 ```xconfig
 // Configuration settings file format documentation can be found at: